aa755/decoding-human-body/_posts/2023-06-25-do-vaccines-cause-autism.md

 draft: true
 ---
 Many prominent vaccine scientists, e.g. Paul Offit and Peter Hotez, think that the safety of ALL childhood vaccines has been proven so well that no debates should be done about it, and no better-designed trials are needed, [unlike some other medical scientists who specialize in reliability of medical evidence](https://vinayprasadmdmph.substack.com/p/the-only-real-solution-to-vaccine?publication_id=231792&post_id=131012417&isFreemail=false).
-Fortunately, now that many people have seen up close how fast the “settled-science” of effectiveness and safety of Covid vaccines changed, more people are questioning the field of vaccine “science” which often behaves more like a religion than science.
+Fortunately, now that many people have seen up close how fast the “settled-science” of effectiveness and safety of Covid vaccines [changed](https://twitter.com/0rf/status/1669030822215655436), more people are questioning the field of vaccine “science” which often behaves more like a religion than science.
 Although, I do agree with them that sometimes RFK Jr relies on weak evidence to make claims like vaccines cause harms, I show that those prominent vaccine scientists use similarly weak evidence to make claims of vaccine safety.
-Also, they cherry pick only the studies that validate their biases with weak evidence and completely ignore even the much stornger evidence that goes against their biases.
+Also, they cherry pick only the studies that validate their biases with weak evidence and completely ignore similarly weak or sometimes xeven the much stroger evidence that goes against their biases.

 First, I review the evidence Paul Offit and Peter Hotez presents to claim that safety of childhood vaccines is settled science.
-They both work on vaccine development so they may have some biases due to their conflicts of interest, but people should read their arguments nevertheless.
 I focus most of this post on [this paper](https://pubmed.ncbi.nlm.nih.gov/26417097/) in which Paul Offit claims to settle the question.
 I will first go over the evidence Paul presents.
 I catergorize the evidence into 3 categories: obervational studies, animal experiments, randomized controlled trials (gold standard).
 For each piece of evidence in each category I discuss their limitations, with concrete examples of how similarly weak evidence have misguided humanity in related fields like nutrition.
 In many such cases, Paul Offit presented a very biased selection of papers, ignoring the many papers of similar (and sometimes even better) quality on the same subtopic that provide evidence of the opposite.